 Mary Finelli is President and Chairperson of Fish Feel, and she chairs the Save the Rays Coalition.
 Mary is a long-time animal rights activist with a B.S. in Animal Science.
 She has worked with various animal protection organizations, primarily focusing on farmed animals.
 Mary was the Producer of Farmed Animal Watch, a weekly online news digest sponsored by numerous animal protection organizations.
-She co-wrote a chapter of In Defense of Animals: The Second Wave, and has assisted with research for several books.
+She has contributed a chapter to Vegan Voices, and co-wrote a chapter of In Defense of Animals: The Second Wave (which has also been published in both editions of The Animals Reader).

 Barry Austin, a veteran anti-cruelty campaigner, is our U.K. contact.